seanorourke7/RPSLS/README.md

 I also got an error about declaring a 'var' outside a funtion which led me to realise that I had the game start without listening for the DOM to be loaded and the initial code was not written into an enclosed fuction.
 So I re-wrote the initial code into a function that listens for the DOM to be loaded.

-There is an error appearing around using 'template literal syntax' as its not available in versions before 2015 but I left these as I don't have an alternative fix and the issue will only appear on versions before 2015.
+There is an error appearing around using 'template literal syntax' as its not available in versions before 2015 but I left these as I don't have an alternative fix at the moment and the issue will only appear on versions before 2015.

 There is an error that the 'Swal' is not defined.
 I have't fixed this yet.